 - Do the people you supervise have a training and development plan?
 Are the outcomes of these plans recorded in writing?

-We have developed a 2-hour supervision training programme for agents and branch managers.
+We have developed a two-hour supervision training programme for agents and branch managers.
 The programme counts towards non-verifiable continuing education.
-Supervision standards is one the mandatory topics for all licensees in 2018 continuing education.
+Supervision standards is one of the mandatory topics for all licensees in 2018 continuing education.